dstilesr/aws-utils-lib/README.md

 script on instance startup, but this will be done in a later iteration.
 Ideally, one could store the `assets` directory in an S3 bucket and then copy the scripts from there during the instance startup.

+## Setup
+In order to set up the library for use, do the following:
+- Create an S3 bucket to store the stacks and assets.
+- Ensure you have the aws CLI installed.
+- Run the `setup.sh` script with `bash setup.sh your-bucket-name`.
+This will create a `~/.ds-utils-data` directory to store metadata.
+Within it there will be a `.env` file with the bucket name.
+Additionally, it will sync your `aws-stacks` and `assets` directories to the bucket.

+If you have already performed the initial setup and have added new stacks or assets, you can once again run the `setup.sh` script with `bash setup.sh` to sync these to the bucket.

 [Back to top.](#data-science-utils-lib)